DevJac/emacs.d/README.md

-To install packages, in Emacs
+To install packages in Emacs
 run (using M-x) `package-refresh-contents` then run        `package-install-selected-packages`.